Preferred option exhibition - December 2020

 Drop-in Sessions May 2019

-These are to update local communities and road users on the ongoing design work for dualling the 26 mile section of the A96 between East of Huntly and Aberdeen.
+Drop-in sessions were held from 28 May to 31 May 2019, in order to update local communities and road users on the ongoing design work for dualling the 26 mile section of the A96 between East of Huntly and Aberdeen.

 Multidisciplinary comparative assessments were carried out, comparing two options at a time, where they performed the same function.
 In each case, the better performing option was identified, and the poorer performing option was deselected.
 The remaining better performing options were presented to the public at the engagement events held in May 2019.